bparanj/crystal/security/path/bug-bounty.md

 1. **Learn the Basics**: Understand the fundamentals of web security, network security, and common vulnerabilities (such as SQL injection, XSS, CSRF).
 2. **Pick a Platform**: Join platforms like HackerOne, Bugcrowd, or Synack that connect security researchers with companies offering bug bounties.
-3. **Study Existing Reports**: Review disclosed bug bounty reports to understand what types of vulnerabilities are typically rewarded.
+3. **Study Existing Reports**: Review disclosed bug bounty reports to understand what types of vulnerabilities are  rewarded.
 4. **Practice**: Use platforms like OWASP Juice Shop, Hack The Box, or VulnHub to practice your hacking skills in a legal environment.
 5. **Focus on Scope**: Always adhere to the scope defined by the bug bounty program to avoid legal issues.
 6. **Report Clearly**: When you find a vulnerability, document it clearly and thoroughly.
 Detailed, reproducible steps are crucial.